Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Risk mitigation

 Having a change control plan mitigates risk associated with the project.
 It helps adopt a streamlined approach to optimize resources and minimize project expenses.
 You will plan better ahead to identify any risks that might arise as the project progresses which will help in successfully achieving project goals.
+The evaluation process is an integral part of risk management, ensuring that change requests are assessed and potential impacts are analyzed.

 Develop a change management strategy